modster/shadertoy-polar-coordinates/README.md

 # shadertoy-polar-coordinates

-A simple shader that demonstrates the use of polar coordinates in shaders.
+A simple shader that demonstrates the use of polar coordinates.

 Deploys to [GitHub Pages](https://modster.github.io/shadertoy-polar-coordinates/) when pushed to the main branch.